A Wild Undertaking

 My biggest gripe with Breath of the Wild is the music.
 While I’ll defend that statement in a later article, Kass redeems Breath of the Wild’s lack of inspired music well.
 Aside from providing a great Dragon Roost Island cover, Breath’s Main Theme cover, and a Lon Lon Ranch cover, he’s a friendly face you see in some of the map’s more desolate locations, providing challenging riddles that deliver interesting shrine quests.
 At no other point in this list did I mention one of Breath’s biggest draws.
 Kass supplements the game’s many delightful hours of puzzles with some overworld, musically-delivered riddles.

 On top of all that, he has an interesting insight about the true nature of Zelda and Link’s friendship provided you see his questline to completion, provided you complete all his sidequests.
 In terms of lore building NPCs, have we ever seen visual confirmation that “Zelda only had eyes for her hero?”
 That’s amazing!
 Especially after the direction Skyward Sword took the two.
 Capping everything off, he’s one of the best designed characters in the game.
 His intimidating build begs the question, “why isn’t he rushing headfirst into Hyrule Castle with me?”
 I suppose I’ll let it slide if he covers Song of Storms in the upcoming Champion’s Ballad.
-Actually, make that literally every Zelda song ever (or at least the ones I mention here).
+Actually, make that literally every Zelda song ever.

 1) Zelda — Hyrule Castle